-Sherloft Home and Hostel was the perfect place for me to unwind, soak in all the wonders of Chiang Mai and northern Thailand, and spend my final days as a backpacker before going home to the U.S for the holidays.
+Sherloft Home and Hostel is the perfect place to unwind and soak in all the wonders of Chiang Mai and northern Thailand.
+Whether as a backpacker or for a long-term stay, consider Sherloft for your next home in Thailand!

 Key information about Sherloft Home and Hostel in Chiang Mai

 - Address: 7 Ratchamanka Road, Soi 7, T. Phrasing, A Muang, Chiang Mai 50200 Thailand

 - Price: $14 USD per night for a dorm bed, $40 USD per night for a deluxe double room.
 Check the latest rates on Booking.com

 Note: Sherloft Home and Hostel is true to its name and provides both hostel-like amenities to backpackers, and home-like facilities for couples or families wanting some privacy, and for visitors interested in long-term stays.

 Check out some (better than my) photos of the property in the post below: